aarani/nodeeffect/_tech/bitcoin.md

 ---
-description: The first blockchain, and biggest in value & security & community
+description: The first blockchain and the biggest in value, security and community
 icon: assets//tech/bitcoin.svg
 ---